-The Muroidea is a superfamily of rodents that includes both gerbils and hamsters along with other relatives like mice, voles, and rats.
+The Muroidea is a superfamily of rodents that includes both hamsters and gerbils along with other relatives like voles, mice, and rats.

 Most people, however, tend to mention gerbils and hamsters in the same sentence without actually knowing the difference between the two animals.
 If you’d like to buy a hamster or gerbil but can’t decide which, make sure you keep reading all the way until the end.